French Furnished Lettings

 The Micro-BIC is the simplest tax regime for commercial activities.
 It offers set deductions covering expenditures.
 Eligibility to the Micro BIC is subject to annual turnover thresholds in the two preceding tax years.

-Landlords reporting under the Micro BIC must still maintain income & expenditure ledgers.
+Landlords reporting under the Micro BIC must still maintain income and expenditure ledgers.
 The Micro-BIC regime is not usually permitted if the rented property is co-owned.
 However, there is a tolerance for spouses in specific circumstances.

 Lettings described in i) and ii) above automatically fall under the Micro BIC regime if their turnover in either of the two preceding tax years is below €77,700.
 Their expense allowance is set at 50% of the annual turnover.